Ministry-of-Product/seattleparentadvocates/_posts/2023-11-13-Inaugural-Blog-Post.md

 It was asked if we could map these incidents, so I did.
 I used google maps and produced a pretty clunky and inelegant, however demonstrative map.
 Parents made calls and emailed State Reps, City Councilmembers, SPS School Board members, Principals, SPD Representatives and just about anyone else we could think of.
 Soon, patrols and the ever impressive Police RV (although of questionable utility in mostly single car lane passable streets), appeared in Ballard.

-Soon, summary level and generalized information (acknowledgement) from Seattle Public Schools and Seattle Police department did follow.
+Soon, summary level and generalized information from Seattle Public Schools and Seattle Police department did follow.

 WE DID IT!  or did we?